 Who is running the scheme?

-The scheme is being hosted by St Mary’s Church, and co-ordinated by Deni Ennals, who has recently moved to the village from Sheffield where she ran a similar scheme in recent years.
+The scheme is run by the hamper committee which is chaired by Deni Ennals, who has recently moved to the village from Sheffield where she ran a similar scheme in recent years.

 The Christmas Hamper scheme is supported by: